tensorflow/tfjs-models/body-pix/README-v2.md

 #### Returns

 It returns a `Promise` that resolves with **an array** of `PartSegmentation`s.
 When there are multiple people in the image, each `PartSegmentation` object in the array represents one person.
 More details about the `PartSegmentation` object can be found in the documentation of the `segmentPersonParts` method.
+In addition to `width`, `height`, and `data` fields, `PartSegmentation` object also has a field `pose`.
+It contains each person's pose same as PoseNet, but less accurate.

 ```javascript